nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 ### How can I tell my node is up and running and mixing traffic?

-First of all check the 'Mixnodes' section of either the Nym Network Explorers:
+First of all check the 'Mixnodes' section of either of the Nym Network Explorers:
 * [Mainnet](https://explorer.nymtech.net/)
 * [Sandbox testnet](https://sandbox-explorer.nymtech.net/)